 Students are expected to follow uniform guidelines and instructions for special dress days.
-Special dress days will be permitted only with the expressed permission of the principal, and specific directives will be sent home in a parent email.
+Special dress days will be permitted only with the expressed permission of the principal, and specific directives will be communicated to parents through email.

 12.10 Spirit Day Dress Guidelines